jeremyandrews/kakaia-watchos/README.md

 Kakaia watchOS app:

-- parse returned JSON, set timer when the command is received
+- parse returned JSON, set timer when the command is received (done)
 - display errors if no command was matched
 - add complication for recording audio from watch-face
 - submit to App Store